secretflow/scql/docs/topics/deployment/how-to-deploy-p2p-cluster.rst

 .. image:: /imgs/p2p_deploy.png

 .. note::
-    1. The BrokerServers are served through the HTTP protocol.
+    1. The SCQLBrokers are served through the HTTP protocol.
 It is recommended to use HTTPS instead in production environments.

 Step 1: Deployment for Alice